nganinho/Basys3---sht10_fpga/README.md

 --> Write Data from FPGA is available same timing with clock pulse.
 Notice about the Tsu and Thd --> Read Data from Sensor is available 1 pusle later.
 Take note when capturing data from sensor.

+9. ACK1 has wrong level .
+--> It should be LOW instead of HIGH.